judeclark19/v-cell-2/v_cell_rebuild_plan.md

 - Installable
 - App shell + engine cached

+### 12.4 Guest vs Logged-in Access

+On first arrival, the user chooses:

+- **Play as guest**: full gameplay + local settings only.
+- **Log in**: unlocks stats, play history, and leaderboards (and later, cross-device sync).

+Guests should not see global leaderboards or account-based history screens.
+If a guest tries to navigate to those areas, the UI should prompt login.

 ---

 ## 12A.
 V2 User Profile Preferences (Sync Across Devices)

-The user profile stores preferences + default difficulty knobs:
+For logged-in users, the user profile stores preferences + default difficulty knobs:

 - `theme`
 - `showTimer` (cosmetic)